johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 >> *When the sauce is tasty, you draw closer your stool, nearer to the table, to eat!!*

-> So, from the teaching we have received from you, it just gives us a flavour! — *Pastor Samuel Yaldia, cited in: Facilitating A Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners, Clements, 2013*
+> So, from the teaching we have received from you, it just gives us a flavour! — *Pastor Samuel Yaldia (Facilitating A Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners, Clements, 2013)*

 ## Introduction ##